 They are passionate about advocating for children, disability, mental health, queer, and working class concerns and rights.

-Eve’s writing has been published in The Washington Post, Longreads, Allure, The Rumpus, Autostraddle, The Establishment, Glamour UK, and more.
+Eve’s writing has been published in The Washington Post, Longreads, Vice, Teen Vogue, Allure, The Rumpus, Autostraddle, The Establishment, Glamour UK, and more.
 They have been interviewed by NPR’s All Things Considered, Cosmopolitan, and Cracked.com.
+They volunteered as a senior features editor at The Rumpus until 2023.

-They are working on a memoir about leaving a cult and healing from C-PTSD and are seeking representation.
+They are working on a memoir about leaving a cult and healing from C-PTSD.
 They can be reached at: firstname.lastname@example.org.